koggdal/dotfiles/README.md

 It will make symlinks to all the dotfiles in the repo (or actually all that are specified in the install script).

+### Private settings

+If you have things you want to keep private (aliases or something else), you have two files to help you with that.
+If the file `~/.extra` exists, it will be run at the end of each install or update.
+If the file `~/.extra-login` exists, it will be run at the end of each login (which is a good place to put aliases).

 ## Thanks

 I would like to say thanks to all the people who have shared their dotfiles on the internet.